 Yes, you can.
-What makes the secondary market so likable by many people is that all 15 of Disney’s resorts are available to choose from.
+What makes the secondary market so popular is that all 15 of Disney’s resorts are available to choose from.
 On most occasions, owners will break even on their resale purchase within five to six trips.
-Another plus that you should keep in mind is that when you are a DVC owner, you also have the privilege of exchanging your points with Interval International (II).
+You should keep in mind that when you are a DVC owner, you can exchange your points with Interval International.
 When you want to try something other than DVC you can trade your points on II for vacations virtually anywhere.

 Benefits And Disadvantages Of The Secondary Market

 It’s important to weigh both your options when deciding to buy DVC on the resale market.
 There will always be pros and cons.
-Knowing what you are willing to give up to get what I want”?
-The answer to that question will be the main factor in deciding whether you should buy DVC on the secondary market or directly from Disney.
+Ask yourself this, “what am I willing to give up to get what I want”?
+The answer to that question will be the main factor in deciding where you should buy DVC.

 Pros Of The DVC Secondary Market

 - Save Money – A huge reason that people buy DVC on the secondary market is because of the incredible savings.
-When you compare the price of the resale market and when you buy directly from DVC, it can sometimes be up to 70% cheaper.
+Comparing the price of the resale market to when you buy directly from DVC, it can be up to 70% cheaper.
 Overall, the cost is one of the biggest differences between buying direct vs resale.